Afshin-A/Obsidian/CS/Engineering/Circuits and Components.md

 # Voltmeters and ammeters
 Yes, it's ammeter, not ampmeter.
 **Never connect an ammeter in parallel to a circle.** Ammeters have very little resistance so they don't interfere with the current.
 When connected in parallel, all the current would flow through the ammeter and blow it up.
 More current goes through the branch with less resistance.
 In contrast, voltmeters should be connected in parallel, because we are trying to measure the difference in electric potential across a component, like a resistor.
 If you connect a voltmeter to a wire, it will read a voltage of 0 because there is no change in the electric potential.
 Remember that
 $$
-\text{Voltage} = \Delta U_e
+\text{Voltage} = \Delta U_e / \text{unit of charge}
 $$
 Voltmeters have a very large resistance so no current diverts from the component that we want to measure the voltage for.
 Remember that $V=IR$. $R$ is constant, so a change in current would change the voltage as well.